kingston-hackSpace/RaspberryPi/README.md

 If possible, connect your Raspberry Pi to Ethernet.
 A wired connection makes early configuration tasks (such as setting the date and time) more reliable, and an internet connection will be needed later to download installation packages.

 Wi-Fi also works well, but Eduroam networks can sometimes cause connection difficulties.

+---
+## GPIO pinout

+Se the Raspberry Pi GPIO pinout [here]

+Read more about what is the GPIO usage on Raspberry Pi devices [here]

 Read more about initial settings [here](https://www.raspberrypi.com/documentation/computers/getting-started.html)